-As courses progress, some participants may talk openly about how they have sustained their injuries and the effect that it has on their lives, this is a sensitive and personal issue.
-Empathy and a listening ear are so important.
-Please respect though that not all participants will want to share this information so be mindful of questions you ask.
+As courses progress, some participants may talk openly about how they have sustained their injuries and the effect that it has on their lives.
+Empathy and a listening ear are really important if someone does decide to chat to you about this.
+Do remember though that not all participants will want to share this information so be mindful of questions you ask and respect someone's decision if they chose not to answer.
+If a group member shares something which worries, you or gives you cause for concern then please speak to a group leader or other adult volunteer.

 The course is a learning experience for all; we want you to be empowered and help empower others.
 We hope that you will feel you have developed yourself through volunteering with us.
 You will be very tired by the end of the course so make sure you plan in some rest time.
+You need to look after yourself and have your own boundaries, if you feel that someone is asking for help that you cannot provide speak to the group leaders or another adult volunteer.